Htin2001/CCNP-Enterprise/README.md

 **Different types for controlling routing update traffic**

 - Passive Interface
   - Passive - interface command is used in all routing protocols to **disable sending updates**      out from a specific interface.
-Since RIPv2 **doesn’t send ‘Hello packets’**, passive             interface only work on RIPv2 not for RIPv1.
+RIPv2 **doesn’t send ‘Hello packets’**
 - Distribution-lists
 - IP - Prefix -list
 - Route - maps